Helen Glover MBE

 Rio 2016 Olympiad: 2013 - 2016

-At the 2014 European Rowing Championships in Belgrade Helen raced in the women's pair with her partner from the 2013 season Polly Swann, Heather Stanning having been ruled out at the last minute.
+In 2014 at the European Rowing Championships in Belgrade Helen raced in the women's pair with her partner from the 2013 season Polly Swann, Heather Stanning having been ruled out at the last minute.
 The duo won gold, resulting in Helen becoming the first woman to hold the Olympic, World and European title at the same time in this event.
 Helen raced with Heather Stanning at the second World Cup in Aiguebelette, their first international competition together since their Olympic gold in London 2012.
 They marked their return by storming to victory, winning gold comfortably.
 They went on to secure another gold at the final World Cup in Lucerne, stamping their authority on this event ahead of the World Championships.
 As defending Olympic Champions Helen and Heather Stanning had high expectations on them at the World Rowing Championships in Amsterdam and met these with aplomb.
 They dominated their fields in every race and in the Final set a World's Best Time to win gold by clear water over USA and New Zealand.

 For the 2013 Season Helen raced in the women’s pair with Polly Swann.
 They were unbeaten throughout the World Rowing Cup series, winning strong gold medals at all three regattas.
 They doubled up into the women’s eight at the first World Cup in Sydney where they finished fourth.
 At the 2013 World Rowing Championships in Chungju, Helen won a convincing gold medal and Polly secured her first World Championship title.